halcwb/ext-direct-mvc/README.md

 You need to open the solution in Visual Studio 2012 and allow NuGet to download missing packages before attempting to build it.
 To do that go to the Options > Package Manager > General and check "Allow NuGet to download missing packages during build".
-Note that Ext.Direct.Mvc3.sln contains only the Ext.Direct.Mvc library, whereas Ext.Direct.Mvc4.sln solution also contains test app with examples.
-It's a good place to start if you are new to Ext.Direct.Mvc.

 ## Quick Start